I’ve Just Found I Have the APOE4 Gene… What does this mean?

 But we also need to consider vascular integrity more broadly.

-Compromised blood flow, whether through endothelial dysfunction, hypertension, or microvascular changes, can significantly impact brain health over time.
+Compromised blood flow, whether through endothelial dysfunction, hypertension or microvascular changes, can significantly impact brain health over time.

 10. Sunlight & Circadian Rhythm